 You also have to send at least ONE FREE copy to the Library of Congress for their archives.
 There was some buzz about a small family publishing company being fined an incredible amount by the U.S. Government because they failed to send copies.
 The fine, by the way, is $250 initially and it goes out to $2,500 if you don’t respond within a moderate period of time PLUS the cost of them having to buy the book, plus tax and shipping.
 (The same rules apply to Canada for their national archive, but I don’t know if they do fines or not.)

-In the United States to secure Federal Copyright Protection, to get the ability to sue in Federal Court for Copyright violations and to get statutory damages (most lawyers will tell you HAHA to that, but who knows you might get damage money!) you MUST register our published books within 90 days of publication and send them a PDF file of your eBook or TWO hard copies of your print book, one of which goes to the Library of Congress Archive.
+In the United States to get the ability to sue in Federal Court for Copyright violations and to get statutory damages (most lawyers will tell you HAHA to that, but who knows you might get damage money!) you MUST register your published books within 90 days of publication and send them a PDF file of your eBook or TWO free hard copies of your print book, one of which goes to the Library of Congress Archive.

 Do they really archive it?
 Yes, an independent record album I produced in 1986 is in the racks at the Library of Congress and you can look it up.
 It may, however, take a dozen or more years for your book to be given space in one of their many buildings.
 You may not make it into the main stack, in which case you go to the Librarian, give them the Call Number and they’ll send a Federal worker to go fetch it.